clartaq/cljs-tree/README.md

 - **New**: Clicking the "New" button will delete the current contents of the tree and present the user with an empty tree to edit.

-- **Save**: Clicking the "Save" button will save the current state of the tree to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+- **Save**: Clicking the "Save" button will save the current state of the tree to browser [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 It will persist across browser sessions, but is limited in size.

 - **Read**: Clicking the "Read" button will read any data stored in `localStorage` and replace the contents of the tree with the data.